- Guide Service

 Lasting Adventures understands that firearm laws and policies vary in every area we operate in.
 Regardless of local laws and policies, Lasting Adventures does not allow firearms on any of our trips.
 Participants who bring firearms will not be allowed to participate while in possession of their firearm.

 Travel Insurance is the easiest and best way to protect both yourself and our smaller non-profit organization against last-minute cancellations.
 We will happily provide timely and accurate documentation for any insurance claim related to our trips upon request.
+Please note, we are unable to provide refunds for trips covered by insurance.
+Your first course of action should be to contact the company responsible for insuring your trip.

 Full payment is preferred for all Youth Summer Camps.
 During check-out you may opt to pay a 50% deposit at time of booking and the remaining 50% 30 days from departure.
 If choosing this option you can either complete payment on your own with the self-service link in the confirmation email or you will be billed automatically at or shortly after the 30 day interval for the remaining amount.
 Any new multi-day booking made at/within 45-days in advance will be required to pay in full.
 Feel free to contact us directly to set up any other payment plan.
 When registering online expect to pay a booking fee of 3.0% (which is capped at $30) and a processing fee of 2.7% (no cap).
 These fees can be avoided when paying by check.
 For detailed information see Payment Options.